Skip to Content

 The Mike and Debra DuBose Scholarship Fund was established to support MSW students with a demonstrated financial need, with preference given to students that come from traditionally underrepresented populations.

 The Sarah and Sallie Campbell Youth and Family Fund supports an MSW student whose academic and career focus is the mental health application of social work and service to youth and families.
-Preference will be given to a student(s) in the Part-time program in Charleston, student(s) who lives in or is a native of the Pee Dee region or Charleston County, and a student(s) who is a member of the National Association of Social Workers.
+Preference will be given to a student(s) in the Extended-time program in Charleston, student(s) who lives in or is a native of the Pee Dee region or Charleston County and a student(s) who is a member of the National Association of Social Workers.

 The Tanya and Tom Carter Social Work Fellowship was established to financially assist an MSW student with a field placement in the Upstate of South Carolina.